Please read text!

 Grows easily from seeds, attractive small leaves and vine which never gets longer than a couple meters here, even in good conditions.

-Pretty little red red with non-irritating hairs that fall off when touched.
+Pretty little red fruit with non-irritating hairs that fall off when touched.

 I am lucky enough to have a few here in the bush.